Coinversable/validana-client/README.md

 2. Clone the project with git.
 3. Navigate to project root.
 4. Run `yarn install`
-5. (Optional) Run `yarn link validana-client` if you also have Validana Client linked.
+5. (Optional) Run `yarn link` so it can be linked to other packages.

 Build Validana Client
 ---------------------